brndnCS/Audio_Summarization/README.md

-## Audio_Summarization
+## Summarization of an Audio Transcription ##
-## BL Program
+## BL Program ##

+Details: <br />
 This Python program transcribes audio files from YouTube videos and outputs a summary of it, using various API calls and modules. <br /><br />

-To get started, some modules have to be installed prior to its usage: <br />
-// pip install openai // https://pypi.org/project/openai/ <br />
-// pip install pytube // https://pypi.org/project/pytube/ <br />
-// pip install pytubefix // https://pypi.org/project/pytubefix/ <br />
-// pip install openai-whisper // https://pypi.org/project/openai-whisper/ for the initial set-up <br />
-// You will also need to get an API key from OpenAI. <br /><br />

 How it works (a simple summary): <br />
 A user will input a URL to a YouTube video of their choice.
 Using the Pytube library, a local download of that video's audio file will occur.
 That audio file will then be transcribed using OpenAI's speech recognition model known as "whisper".
 After transcription, the OpenAI API is utilized to summarize that chunk of text, which is then outputted for the user to see.
 A .txt file of both the original transcription and its respective summary will also be locally downloaded. <br /><br />

+How to start: <br />
+To get started, some modules have to be installed prior to its usage -> <br />
+// pip install openai // https://pypi.org/project/openai/ <br />
+// pip install pytube // https://pypi.org/project/pytube/ <br />
+// pip install pytubefix // https://pypi.org/project/pytubefix/ <br />
+// pip install openai-whisper // https://pypi.org/project/openai-whisper/ for the initial set-up <br />
+// You will also need to get an API key from OpenAI. <br /><br />

 Possible modification(s) one can make: <br />